The Graduate’s Guide to Starting a Career in the Energy Industry

-One of the more defining factors of the energy industry is the constant growth it is experiencing, even in moments of world crises such as the global Covid-19 pandemic and the invasion of Ukraine by Russia.
+One of the more defining factors of the energy industry is the constant growth it is experiencing, even in moments of worldwide crises.
 These factors, combined with government investments in alternative energy sources are creating new job positions of varying skill levels to meet this new demand.
-This, results in more professionals transitioning to renewable energy and more companies looking for young talent to spearhead the shift to a more sustainable future.
+This results in more professionals transitioning to renewable energy and more companies looking for young talent to spearhead the shift to a more sustainable future.

 An Overview for Graduates